550 5.2.1: Mailbox Disabled

 💬 What This Error Means

-The mailbox exists but is not currently accepting messages.
-The account is suspended, disabled, or configured to reject all incoming mail.
+The mailbox exists, but it's currently 'closed for business.'
+The account might be suspended, temporarily disabled, or set up to intentionally reject all incoming mail.

 Common Causes